greenerservices/greenerservices.github.io/app/principles/actions/8d-optimise-your-cloud-computing-service-model.md

 {{ govukDetails({
   summaryText: "Read more",
-  text: "Some placeholder text"
+  text: "Coming soon!"
 }) }}
 * * *

 ###  (ii) Choose the greenest instance type or stock-keeping unit for compute and storage

-Placeholder
+A cloud instance type is a virtual server in a cloud computing environment that is designed for specific workloads.
+Choose an instance type that best aligns with your workload needs.

 #### Environmental benefit:
-Placeholder
+Efficient instance types will lead to reduced energy consumption

 {{ govukDetails({
   summaryText: "Read more",
-  html: "Some placeholder text"
+  html: "Coming soon!"

 }) }}
 * * *

-###  (iii) Design workloads for portability to optimise resource efficiency and sustainability
+###  (iii) Design workloads for portability to take advantage of renewable electricity availability

 Designing for portability allows you to move application and data between cloud environments.
-This includes moving them between public and private cloud, or between different providers.
+This includes moving these between public and private cloud, or between different providers.

 #### Environmental benefit:
 Allows workloads to run in different data centres when low carbon electricity is available.

 {{ govukDetails({
   summaryText: "Read more",
-  html: "Some placeholder text"
+  html: "Coming soon!"

 }) }}